jonlpersson/ed-latimore/site/_posts/2023-02-07-25-boxing-tips-for-both-beginners-and-professionals.md

 Shadowboxing is for working on your footwork, defensive maneuvers, and concentration.
 The more time you spend shadowboxing, the better fighter you will become.
 The key to effective shadowboxing is a vivid imagination.

-You need to see create an opponent in your mind that you’re actively fighting.
+You need to create an opponent in your mind that you’re actively fighting.
 The more fights you have, the easier this becomes.
 Studying film also makes this easier as well.

 ### 16) Learn the fundamentals of boxing